buxtonpaul/raytrace_challenge/README.md

 - [ ] Rework using slices....
 - [ ] Canvas as a template
 - [ ] Other file output (PNG/TIFF)?
-- [ ] Refactor Materials to accept patterns
 - [ ] Refactor tuples/vectors/points.
+- [x] Refactor shapes to move initialisation to base class
+- [x] Refactor Materials to accept patterns
 - [x] Parallel For
 - [x] Implement vector negate
 - [x] Look at gtest shared setup.